 Youth Participants between the age of 14-24 receive life skills, pre-employment training and paid work experience.
-The Brush Clearance Program provides the youngest and unskilled youth ages 14-16 a first time job experience.
+The Brush Clearance Program provides the youngest and unskilled youth, ages 14-16, a first time job experience.
 On closely supervised teams, they spend 6 weeks removing overgrown brush on over 30 parcels of city owned land, augmenting the City's Vegetation Management Program and reducing the risk of fire on the city's hillsides.
-Youth who already possess some basic job skills are placed in jobs in the community such as local hospitals, non-profit organizations, libraries, schools, and public agencies.
-The program is funded by the American Recovery & Reinvestment act and the City of Glendale Departments.
+Youth who already possess some basic job skills are placed in jobs in the community such as local hospitals, non-profit organizations, libraries, schools, businesses and public agencies.
+The program is funded by Los Angeles County and the City of Glendale Departments.

 This five week leadership program for youth ages 15-18 will give youth, that would otherwise not qualify for GYA programs, an opportunity to gain meaningful career development and employment during the summer months.
 Youth will receive training, intense case management and 80 hours of paid work experience at a worksite based on individual career interests.